Baqend/guide/src/topics/speed-kit/index.md

 <div class="note">
     <strong>Note:</strong>
-    See the MongoDB documentation https://docs.mongodb.com/manual/tutorial/query-documents/ for more information on MongoDB queries.
+    See the <a href="https://docs.mongodb.com/manual/tutorial/query-documents/">MongoDB documentation</a> for more information on MongoDB queries.
 </div>

 To wrap it up here are some use cases to provide you with examples for what is described above: